-Asset protection planning, once considered an exotic - perhaps fringe - area of the practice of law, is recognized increasingly as a fundamental part of estate planning:
+Asset protection planning, once considered an exotic - perhaps fringe - area of the practice

 "Asset protection in some respects has been a part of estate planning for as long as an estate planning discipline has existed.
 After all, people create trusts for family members in most instances to preserve and protect property for the future use and benefit of the family members.
 From this perspective, asset protection is really just an integral part of the primary goal of the estate planner - to provide a structure to pass property, either during life or at death, to a client's designated beneficiaries, while reducing transfer taxes and avoiding other costs and delays.